 * clearer informed consent agreements that must include future uses of bio specimens

 The main concern is with “more” exemptions for “low risk” studies.
 The Feds already deem studies approved by a Department or Agency head for “public benefit” as exempt.
 Also, Feds deem anything not “generalizable” as “not research”, low risk, and therefore exempt.
 But just because a study isn’t “generalizable” doesn’t mean it can’t do harm.
-Part of their definition for "generalizable" includes statically generalizable.
+Part of their definition for "generalizable" includes statistically generalizable.
 Meaning, a random sample with interval/ratio level data to run inferential statistics.
 Very few of our students do this due to the nature of the research questions they are asking and the purposeful/targeted/non-random sample populations they are researching.
 Therefore, by default most of our student projects are "exempt" and do not need to go through the HSR process.
 In the past, we had staff in charge of our HSR process at TESC who still wanted to review all applications to ensure quality research (exempt or not; even after the law changed in 2016).
 However, now with skeleton crews on staff, this is not a viable option.

 Key question: What comments or concerns should I raise with administration on IRB process as applied to MPA student research?

-Faculty Response

-Changed the meaning of what low risk meant and what generalizability and what was not considered research.
-Then our structure changed as well in terms of John McLean’s’ role.
-Point person changed to Karen Gaul, who was unfamiliar with the HSR process.
-As of 2017, we became not qualified to receive Federal Grants.
-Tribal program doesn’t have an HSR process.

-At other institutions- research that is in a class in the context of learning research methods isn’t covered under HSR usually.
-However at TESC MPA, most of our capstones go to outside community members, which poses risk.
-This is dissertation, thesis research.

-We do ATPS I and II, which most programs do not.
-HSR is essential to this program.
-We could request that ATPS 1 and 2 get certified through the State of WA.
+Discussion:

+Two different issues of contributed to the breakdown in IRB at Evergreen.
+First are changes in the definition of research and of research risk, and particularly guidance on what research in generalizable and what is not.
+Then Evergreen’s structure changed, with responsibility for IRB being transferred from John McClain’s position and made part of Karen Gaul’s responsibility as a Dean.
+This meant losing institutional knowledge about Evergreen’s IRB process.
+In 2017, Evergreen lost its status as an institution covered by the Federalwide Assurance for the Protection of Human Subjects.
+Thus the institution is no longer qualified to receive Federal Grants.
+While research activities done for course credit typically do not require IRB approval, ATPS and capstone projects may be considered research because they produce results shared with the public, making them similar to thesis or dissertation research.
+For the moment, MPA faculty are reviewing projects for compliance with standards for ethical research, but an external review process is needed.

+Follow-up actions:

 Amy to speak with Karen Gaul and then will send out a status update

-Research

-Meeting with 2nd Year Teaching Teams (5) and Jen and Larry to express our concern

-Policy on Combined Undergraduate/Graduate Degrees

-Background: The Master in Teaching program is proposing a joint undergraduate/graduate degree program (see draft proposal below).
-The proposal creates a template that the MPA and MES programs could use in order to develop joint degree proposals of their own.
-The team drafting the proposal is requesting feedback from graduate program faculty on how well the proposed template would serve a potential joint undergraduate/graduate degree program for MPA and MES.

-Considerations: Policy provides a framework by which MPA or MES could also offer early-entry.
-But Jen also mentioned that if this framework were not adequate for our needs, we could adopt a second framework that would meet needs.
-Policy restricts credit transfer to graduate program to 25% of the graduate program requirement.
-For MPA, that would be 15 credit hours.
-Is that sufficient?
+Doreen to follow up with Jen

+Mike to document concerns in a memo addressed to Karen and Jen.

 Next MPA Monthly Meeting is Thursday Apr 2, 1:00 pm – 2:30 pm in Lab I - 3033